wewei/agentic-os/docs/en-US/01-overview.md

 ## Integration with Existing System

-Agent OS is developed alongside the existing `agent/` implementation:
+Agentic OS is developed alongside the existing `agent/` implementation:

 ```
 src/service/